mkmrgn/buildkite-parent-build-example/README.md

+# buildkite-triggered-build-example
-An example of a Buildkite pipeline, where artifacts are shared between parent and triggered builds
+An example showing parent + triggered builds sharing artifacts

+(this is the parent pipeline)